dylanwolf/ttrpg-tools/README.md

 All steps have the following configuration options:

 - **name**: A unique identifier for the step.
 This will be used to identify it in code, and it will have the `step-*[name]*` CSS class so that it can be styled.
-- **updateCharacter(source, state, newData)**: A method that is called after the step is processed.
+- **onCharacterUpdate()**: Sets a method that is called after the step is processed.
 It uses source data and the current step state to update the _newData_ character data object.
 - **isRequired()**: Defines the step as required.
 If a step is required, the builder process will not progress past it until it is considered complete.
-- **onlyShowWhen(getIsVisibleFunc)**: Sets a function that is used to determine when the step is shown.
+- **onlyShowWhen()**: Sets a function that is used to determine when the step is shown.
 If the function returns false, then the step is hidden and its state is cleared.
-- **withHelp(content)**: Defines a text string or JSX.Element that will be shown in a pop-up when hovering over the help icon for this step.
+- **withHelp()**: Defines a text string or JSX.Element that will be shown in a pop-up when hovering over the help icon for this step.

 ### Custom Steps